CENTRAL COMPUTING RESOURCES

 • Computer labs and clusters provide students, faculty, and researchers with access to a range of software.
 Some locations have consultants to provide lab help.

 • Printing facilities are available throughout the Morningside campus and Barnard College.
 These high-speed, high-volume printers are located in CUIT computer labs, libraries, residence halls, and other computer clusters and electronic classrooms.

 • Computer security is extremely important at Columbia and CUIT provides several resources online, including links to download antivirus and anti-spyware software.
 The site also provides information on how to protect your system, data, and privacy when working online.

-• Electronic Data Service, run jointly by CUIT and the Libraries, provides computing support for researchers with data-intensive applications, including statistical software, and finding and selecting appropriate data.
+• Digital Social Science Center, run jointly by CUIT and the Libraries, provides computing support for researchers with data-intensive applications, including statistical software, and finding and selecting appropriate data.

 • Telephone and cable TV service is available to students living in University residence halls.